jkoganem/Teaching-Differential-Equations-21260/README.md

 ## 4. Installation & Setup

-> **Note:** If you just want to read .pdf files, you can simply download or open them directly in your browser (GitHub’s PDF viewer or your preferred PDF reader).
+> **Note:** If you just want to read the files (`.pdf` or `.ipynb`), you can simply  open them directly in your browser.

+The following steps guide you through setting up a local environment to run the Jupyter Notebooks and other code examples.
+Cloning the repository also ensures that you can easily update the local files as needed.

 ### 4.1.
 Git: Cloning the Repository